From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore

-In this section, we present an overview of \system.
 The architecture of \system's platform as a service (PaaS) for supporting various applications is illustrated in Figure~\ref{fig:arch}. \system is designed for the cloud to enable adoption by local healthcare providers.
 We develop its backend with node.js, and adopt Redis for caching.
-We use PostgreSQL as \system's backend database system for users' diet and exercise information collection and storage, etc. We also rely on \system's backend server to schedule \system's core component - food recognition driven by our devised \model model for analytics.
+We use PostgreSQL as \system's backend database system for users' diet and exercise information collection and storage, related statistics derivation, etc. We also rely on \system's backend server to schedule \system's core component - food recognition driven by our devised \model model for analytics.
 Specifically, on our curated and released \dataset dataset, we train \model integrating the Data Augmentation Module, the Encoder Module, the Projection Module, and the Prediction Module in a two-stage manner to gain the contrastive power of discriminating food images and thus, generating accurate predictions.
 We shall elaborate on the \dataset dataset and the \model model in Section~\ref{sec:data collection and curation} and Section~\ref{sec:model}, respectively.
 Further, the data stream is managed by Apache Kafka, and we adopt ejabberd~\cite{ejabberd} to embed the instant messaging service in \system for facilitating communication between patients and their clinicians or dietitians.

 Upwards, \system supports diverse applications through Angular~\cite{angular}, which provides appealing and informative user interfaces.
 In order to support different users' terminals covering browsers, iOS, and Android, we further introduce Ionic~\cite{ionic} for a consistent and enjoyable user experience.
-Such a design provides the functionalities shown in Figure~\ref{fig:ui}, spanning dietary intake recording, nutrition information retrieval, communication within the community, etc.